kcp-dev/infra/README.md

 # infra

-This repository contains tools and configuration files for the testing and automation needs of the `kcp-dev` an `kubestellar` organizations.
+This repository contains tools and configuration files for the testing and automation needs of the `kcp-dev` organizations.

 ## Prow (CI)